 The following list points out some of the more frequent oversights that can cause bugs in multithreaded programs.

-Deadlocks caused by two threads trying to acquire rights to the same pair of global resources in alternate order.
-One thread controls the first resource and the other controls the second resource.
-Neither thread can proceed until the other gives up.
-The Thread Analyzer tool is also useful for detecting deadlocks.
-See Detecting Data Races and Deadlocks Using Thread Analyzer.
+Creating deadlocks caused by two threads trying to acquire rights to the same pair of global resources in alternate order (so that one thread controls the first resource and the other controls the second resource and neither can proceed until the other gives up).

 Creating a hidden gap in synchronization protection.
-This gap in protection occurs when a protected code segment contains a function that frees and reacquires the synchronization mechanism before returning to the caller.
-The result is misleading.
-To the caller, the appearance is that the global data has been protected when the data actually has not been protected.
+This is caused when a code segment protected by a synchronization mechanism contains a call to a function that frees and then reacquires the synchronization mechanism before it returns to the caller.
+The result is that it appears to the caller that the global data has been protected when it actually has not.

-Forgetting that default threads are created PTHREAD_CREATE_JOINABLE and must be reclaimed with pthread_join(3C).
-Note that pthread_exit(3C) does not free up its storage space.
+Forgetting that default threads are created PTHREAD_CREATE_JOINABLE and must be reclaimed with pthread_join(3THR); note, pthread_exit(3THR) does not free up its storage space.